 3A.
 Predict the Tags for fresh data

-The ACTIONS menu contains a Classify with... submenu, where you can choose the classifier and apply to the whole data set or subset thereof.
+The Classify menu contains a Classify with... submenu, where you can choose the classifier and apply to the whole data set or subset thereof.

 As a result, you'll get the predicted labels, with a question mark (?), to each document that the AI thinks should contain the Tag.